mcuntz/pyeee/docs/source/userguide.rst

 The three parameters :math:`x_0, x_1, x_2` follow uniform
 distributions between :math:`-\pi` and :math:`+\pi`.

-Morris' Elementary Effects can then be calculated using, for example, the Python library :mod:`pyjams`, giving the Elementary Effects (:math:`\mu*`):
+Morris' Elementary Effects can then be calculated, using 20 trajectories, as:

 .. code-block:: python

-   from pyjams import screening
+   from pyeee import screening

    # function
    func  = ishigami1